 Throughout its 33-page decision, the court thoroughly rejected the restaurant’s factual defenses as well as its due process and standing objections to the trial court’s liability finding and issuance of an injunction.
 With regard to ADA compliance, the court found that the restaurant failed to demonstrate that its alternative of offering of a telephone number and e-mail address through which the plaintiff could make reservations qualified as appropriate auxiliary aids and services under the ADA.
 The court determined that those alternative means of communication could only function during the restaurant’s operating hours and similarly relied upon another person’s convenience for the plaintiff to obtain information and, therefore, be effective.
 It was concluded that the plaintiff had offered undisputed evidence she was treated differently than sighted users of the website, and that the restaurant failed to offer alternative aids and services that protected the plaintiff’s independence.

 Relying upon the ninth circuit’s decision in Robles v.
-Dominos, the court swiftly disposed of the restaurant’s due process claim premised upon the absence of any specific directives from the Department of Justice concerning website compliance with the ADA.
+Dominos, the court swiftly disposed of the restaurant’s due process claim premised upon the absence of any specific directives from the Department of Justice concerning website compliance with the ADA, have a look of these formulation of business ideas.
 As the ninth circuit did in Dominos,the court noted that businesses and the restaurant alike have been on notice since at least 1996 that online offerings must effectively communicate with disabled customers and facilitate “full and equal enjoyment” of its goods and services.

 The court was likewise unpersuaded by the restaurant’s suggestion that the trial court’s injunction was improper because it allegedly equated WCAG 2.0 compliance with ADA compliance.
 As the court demonstrated, the failure of the restaurant’s website to comply with the well-known WCAG standards rendered the site inaccessible to the plaintiff while using a screen reader, and therefore the failure to follow the guidelines was the factual predicate for the trial court’s finding of an ADA violation based upon inaccessibility.